-- 8. Have the participants sit down.
-Ask the following questions to generate further discussion: - Can someone summarise the general opinions of this group on these practices? - If a practice will hurt an individual or violate their rights, do you think they should be able to decide whether or not they want to do it? - Nelson Mandela's widow, Graca Machel, said, 'Traditions are manmade and harmful traditions must be changed.
-As parents we don't have the right to dictate the choices that our children make.
-Girls need to be seen as a full human beings with dreams and the ability to thrive to the highest potential just like a boy.'
-Do you agree?
-Why or why not? - 9.
-Ask the participants to brainstorm a list of what they can do to reduce the practises that they think are harmful or don't agree with.
+- 8. Ask the participants to sit down.
+Ask the following questions to generate further discussion: - · Can someone summarise the general opinions of this group on these practices? - If a practice will hurt an individual or violate their rights, do you think they should be able to decide whether or not they want to do it? - 9.
+Ask the participants to brainstorm a list of what they can do to reduce the practices that they think are harmful or don't agree with.
 Make a list of their ideas on flipchart paper.
 Make sure that they mention protecting their own children from those practices.
 If they do not, ask: What about your children?
 What do you want for them?
 Can you protect them? - 10.
-Ask the participants to summarise the main points of the activity.
-Add any of the following that they don't mention. - · Some traditional practices are harmful and need to be changed or stopped.

-- $\,$ Most of these practices harm girls and women in particular. - Most of the harmful practices violate human rights. - Some ways we can change the practices that we do not agree with are to try to refuse them ourselves and not to allow them to be done to our children.
+Ask the participants to summarize the main points of the activity.
+Add any of the following that they don't mention. - Given Some traditional practices are harmful and need to be changed or stopped. - □ Most of these practices harm girls and women in particular. - □ Most of the harmful practices violate human rights. - □ Some ways we can change the practices that we do not agree with are to try to refuse them ourselves and not to allow them to be done to our children.

 We have seen that some traditional practices are harmful and violate human rights.
-Therefore they need to be changed or stopped.
+Therefore, they need to be changed or stopped.
 Now we will look at other types of sexual and gender-based violence and what we can do about them.